 5) Ensure KDE informs decision-making and contributes to new knowledge.

 The work of the Hub reflects these two main purposes of knowledge development and exchange activities.

 6) Address the most relevant KDE needs using the most suitable and rigorous methods.

 This is a commitment to using the most suitable and appropriately rigorous methods, without compromising relevance.
-What are the kinds of learnings and questions that can be asked and answered credibly within and across MHP-IF projects?
+What are the kinds of learnings and questions that can be asked and answered credibly within and across projects?

 7) Use participatory design practices.

 8) Embrace an improvement orientation to our work.

 The Hub takes a continuous ‘learn as we go’ approach with relevant data collected and fed back to inform adaptations along the way.